local-ch/lhs/README.md

 ## Validation

 In order to validate LHS::Records before persisting them, you can use the `valid?` (`validate` alias) method.

+It's not recommended to validate records anywhere but with the endpoint that also provides to create them.

 The specific endpoint has to support validations without persistence.
 An endpoint has to be enabled (opt-in) for validations in the service configuration.